1. 'Online course', what does that mean?

 - Can you free up enough time for the lessons and homework assignments?

-Then online learning is something for you!
+Then online learning could be right for you!

 6. How do I register for this course?